 To the Members of ORIENT PRESS LIMITED

-Report on the Audit of the Financial Statements
+Report on the Audit of the Standalone Financial Statements

-We have audited the standalone financial statements of Orient Press Limited ("theCompany") which comprise the Balance Sheet as at March 31 2021 and the Statementof Profit and Loss and Statement of Cash Flow for the period ended onthat date and notes to the financialstatements including a summary of significant accounting policies and other explanatoryinformation.
+We have audited the standalone financial statements of Orient Press Limited ("theCompany") which comprise the Balance Sheet as at March 31 2021 and the Statementof Profit and Loss (Including Other Comprehensive Income) Statement of Changes in Equityand Statement of Cash flows for the year then ended and notes to the financialstatements including a summary of significant accounting policies and other explanatoryinformation.